talkkonnect/talkkonnect/README.md

 A Headless Mumble Client Based on Raspberry Pi (Intercom)

 talKKonnect is a headless self contained mumble Push to Talk (PTT) client with a mobile transceiver form factor complete with LCD, Channel and Volume control.
 This project is a fork of talkiepi by Daniel Chote.
-You can find Daniel’s page here http://projectable.me/ Developed to be run on Rasperry Pi 3 b+
+You can find Danielâ€™s page here http://projectable.me/ Developed to be run on Rasperry Pi 3 b+

 Hardware Improvements

-Use External Mic and push buttons on the device for Channel Up/Down navigation Has a 4×20 LCD Screen
+Use External Mic and push buttons on the device for Channel Up/Down navigation Has a 4Ã—20 LCD Screen
 Has a built in Amplifier using the TDA2030 Chip
 Has a volume adjustment knob
 Self contained unit with all power supplies built in